nuagenetworks/nuage-metroae/README.md

 1. Added fix to enable TLS on all VSDs when deploying VNS on a VSD cluster.
 1. Added support for deploying DNS (Uses STATS VM as image...)
 1. Added support for deploy/destroy generic VM (qcow2 only with XML predefined)
+1. Added a YAML Syntax Checker and a basic build_vars.yml checker

 =======